Engineering

 Work on the project will continue over the summer and into the fall as the team develops a working prototype.
 Members of the team will travel to the 2023 BIG Idea Competition Forum in Cleveland, Ohio, in November to present their prototype and compete for honorary awards.

 In addition to Pierce and Bumgartle, Patrick Moore, a rising senior in aerospace engineering, also serves as a co-team leader.
-The other SMELT team members include Colton Washburn, Wicharyut Lertkittiamornkul, Marissa Tommarello and Craig Oluoch, undergraduates in aerospace engineering; Samuel Highfield, Chiranjeev Singh and Joseph Broniszewski, undergraduates in mechanical engineering; and James Connelley, an undergraduate in computer science.
+The other SMELT team members include Colton Washburn, Wicharyut Lertkittiamornkul, Marisa Tommarello and Craig Oluoch, undergraduates in aerospace engineering; Samuel Highfield, Chiranjeev Singh and Joseph Broniszewski, undergraduates in mechanical engineering; and James Connelly, an undergraduate in computer science.
 Madison Hungerford, who recently graduated with a bachelor of science in aerospace engineering, also participated on the team.

 Contact